vpagador/vpagador/README.md

 -->

-- 🔭 I’m currently looking to land a junior data engineering role
+- 💫  I’m a Support Engineer @theAiCore
-- 🌱 I’m currently studying the AWS Foundational Cloud Practitioner Certification
 - 📫 How to reach me: vanderpagador22@gmail.com
 - 🎸 Hobbies: Guitar, Gym, Cooking and Gaming